UK general election 2024 results: Five key takeaways

 The rise of the anti-immigration far right group is of great concern to ethnic minority Britons and marginalised communities.
 Several Reform candidates were suspended ahead of the election because they were found to have made racist comments online.

-Meanwhile, the election is a dream come true for Farage, who’s finally been elected as a Member of Parliament to the House of Commons on his eighth attempt.
+Meanwhile, the election is a dream come true for Farage, who’s finally heading to the House of Commons as a Member of Parliament to on his eighth attempt.

 His constituency, Clacton-on-Sea, removed the Conservative incumbent Giles Watling who had held the seat since 2017 by a considerable margin.
 Farage won 21,225 votes against Watling’s 12,820.